mrfdev/1MB/Resources/mcMMO/Salvage.md

 ## Salvage Ability Bonus 1

 ```
-Salvage up to &e{0}&a items.
+Salvage up to x items.
 Some luck is involved.
 ```

 ## Salvage Arcane ExtractFull

 ```
-&7AS Full-Enchant Chance
+AS Full-Enchant Chance
 ```

 ## Salvage Arcane ExtractPartial

 ```
-&7AS Partial-Enchant Chance
+AS Partial-Enchant Chance
 ```

 ## Salvage Skills Success

 ```
-&aItem salvaged!
+Item salvaged!
 ```

 ## Salvage Skills Adept Damaged

 ```
-&4You aren't skilled enough to salvage damaged items.
+You aren't skilled enough to salvage damaged items.
 ```

 ## Salvage Skills Adept Level

 ```
-You must be level &e{0}&c to salvage &e{1}
+You must be level x to salvage x
 ```

 ## Salvage Skills TooDamaged

 ```
-&4This item is too damaged to be salvaged.
+This item is too damaged to be salvaged.
 ```

 ## Salvage Skills ArcaneFailed

 ```
-&cYou were unable to extract the knowledge contained within this item.
+You were unable to extract the knowledge contained within this item.
 ```

 ## Salvage Skills ArcanePartial

 ```
-&cYou were only able to extract some of the knowledge contained within this item.
+You were only able to extract some of the knowledge contained within this item.
 ```

 ## Salvage Skills ArcaneSuccess

 ```
-&aYou able to extract all of the knowledge contained within this item!
+You able to extract all of the knowledge contained within this item!
 ```

 ## Salvage Listener Anvil

 ```
-&4You have placed a Salvage anvil, use this to Salvage tools and armor.
+You have placed a Salvage anvil, use this to Salvage tools and armor.
 ```

 ## Salvage Listener